 Students studying environmental science at Carthage can take advantage of multiple academic programs:

-SURE offers Carthage students the opportunity to work one-on-one with a professor during the summer doing real research work.
+Summer Undergraduate Research Experience, or SURE, offers Carthage students the opportunity to work one-on-one with a professor during the summer doing real research work.
 Students receive a stipend, room and board on campus, and a small research budget.
+Learn more about SURE

 J-Term is a month-long period of study in January in which students take a single course on campus or participate in a study tour in another state or country.
 The Environmental Science Program has offered courses, research opportunities and study tours during J-Term.
-J-Term courses offered by Environmental Science professors include:
+Learn more about J-Term

 Scholarships and Funding